Principles of working with laboratory animals

 - Understanding the biological properties of common laboratory animal species

-- Standards of reproduction facilities and care of laboratory animals
+- Standards of laboratory animal facilities

-- Principles of sampling and drug administration from/to laboratory animals
+- Principles of sampling and drug administration

 - Methods of recognition of pain and distress in laboratory animals